 The fixed interest rate for undergraduate subsidized and unsubsidized loans and for graduate unsubsidized loans are available on https://studentaid.ed.gov/.
-The Federal DIRECT Loan Program includes an origination fee deducted by the lender at the time of disbursement, and those fees are also available on Federal Student Aid's website.
+The Federal Direct Loan Program includes an origination fee deducted by the lender at the time of disbursement, and those fees are also available on Federal Student Aid's website.

-The combined maximum loan amounts per academic year for the Unsubsidized and the Subsidized DIRECT Loan Program for dependent students are \$5,500 for First-Year Students, \$6,500 for Sophomores, and \$7,500 for Juniors and Seniors.
+The combined maximum loan amounts per academic year for the Direct Subsidized and Unsubsidized Loan Program for dependent students are \$5,500 for First-Year Students, \$6,500 for Sophomores, and \$7,500 for Juniors and Seniors.
 Graduate students may borrow up to \$20,500 per academic year.
 Dependent undergraduates are allowed to borrow an aggregate cumulative maximum of \$31,000.
-Independent undergraduates may borrow an additional \$4000 per year and are allowed to borrow an aggregate maximum of \$57,500.
+Independent undergraduates may borrow an additional \$4000 per year as a freshman/sophomore and an additional \$5000 as a junior/senior and are allowed to borrow an aggregate maximum of \$57,500.
 Graduate students are allowed to borrow an aggregate cumulative maximum of \$138,500 (including undergraduate borrowing).